SAGES Disparities in Healthcare Grant

 The principal evaluation criteria are (1) scientific merit, (2) experimental design, (3) potential of the proposed topic, (4) qualifications of the applicant(s), (5) facilities, and (6) grantsmanship.

 Awards are based on the scientific merit of the project as well as the investigator’s capability and the likelihood that the project will be completed successfully.
-Considerations include the investigator’s experience, background, availability of patient material and other resources.
-In the case of a young investigator, the experience and background of the Co-PI mentor will be considered.
+Considerations include the investigator’s experience, background, availability of patient material, and other resources.
+In the case of a junior investigator, the experience and background of the Co-PI mentor will be considered.
 SAGES considers a Young Investigator as someone who has not practiced surgery independently for more than 5 years; funding for young investigators are viewed favorably and encouraged to apply for these grants.

 Applicants must ensure that the team of investigators has the appropriate expertise to carry out the proposed research with high methodologic standards.
 For example, proposals that include cost analyses should include collaborators with expertise in economic or cost-effectiveness analysis and should use rigorous methods for costing and analysis.
 Comparative clinical studies must account for selection bias and expertise bias in the performance of surgical procedures; studies, where the technical skill of surgeons differs between comparison groups, are unlikely to provide valid estimates of relative treatment effects.
 It is the responsibility of the applicants to demonstrate how they will minimize bias in their proposals.